 Knowing roughly how many people open each of your emails is rather like knowing how many people return a residents’ survey.
 If you know the number you can experiment with the design, timing and content to see what gets the best response.
 If you don’t know the number, you are working blind and almost certainly not getting the most out of your communications.

 Which leads on to the third crucial number … the click through rate.
 Knowing how many people click on the links in your email and which links they click on again is crucial to being able to produce emails that work effectively.
 It’s all too easy to think that hitting send on lots of emails means job done.
 It’s only job done if they are read and, where appropriate, links followed.

-A simple practical example is my February Lib Dem newsletter, which featured a video clip about Lembit Opik a long way down the copy.
+A simple practical example is the February edition of Liberal Democrat Newswire, which featured a video clip about Lembit Opik a long way down the copy.
 Do people want video?
 Do people want long emails?
 A good open rate would tell me something about the subject line and the start of the email, but not the answer to those two.
 But the click through rate for the Lembit link gave the necessary extra information.

 As it turned out, in fact that was the most clicked item in the newsletter, telling me that people were reading all the way down and that people like video (or at least that they interested in Lembit).
 With a few more variations tried out in subsequent emails, I can build up a picture of what actually works (was it video or Lembit that did the trick?), all based on hard data.